 Thank you to all who generously donated to these very worthwhile causes.
 100% of funds raised went directly to the respective charity.

-Irish Seven Summits has partnered with Planet Adventure in UK in providing high quality branded hoodies, t-shirts and training tops for our Everest 2015 project.
+Irish Seven Summits has partnered with Planet Adventure in UK in providing high quality branded hoodies, t-shirts and training tops.

 All clothing items are available in a variety of different sizes and colours and can be purchased online via our secure online store.

 This is not a profit-making initiative and Irish Seven Summits receives no funds from the sale of items which are costed to provide you with the best possible quality for the best price.

-Visit our store and get your very own branded Irish Seven Summits ‘Everest 2015′ gear and be part of the unique journey to the top of the World in 2015.
+Visit our store and get your very own branded Irish Seven Summits gear and be part of the unique journey to complete the Seven Summits Challenge.